-In the last few years, the influence and growth of RESO within the real estate industry has been remarkable, growing more than five-fold and members include many of the biggest brands in real estate, including News Corp.'s Move/Realtor.com, Zillow, Keller Williams, Home Services of America, CoreLogic, DocuSign, Black Knight, FBS and all of the largest MLSs in America.
+In the last few years, the influence and growth of RESO within the real estate industry has been remarkable, growing more than five-fold and aggressively adding members from real estate brokerages.
+Today RESO members include many of the biggest brands in real estate, such as News Corp.'s Move/Realtor.com, CoreLogic, Zillow, RE/MAX, Keller Williams, Berkshire Hathaway's Home Services of America, Homes.com, The Realty Alliance, Leading Real Estate Companies of the World, DocuSign, Black Knight, FBS, and all of the largest MLSs in America.

-Today, RESO has more than 725 active members, including NAR, multiple-listing services, real estate associations, brokerages and industry technology providers.
+Today, RESO has some 880 active members, including NAR, multiple-listing services, real estate associations, brokerages and industry technology providers.